-Diwali is one of the most popular festivals in South Asia — and around the world, for that matter — with over 1 billion people celebrating it every year.
+Diwali is one of the most popular festivals in South Asia — and around the world, for that matter — with over one billion people celebrating it every year.
 Also known as Deepavali or Divali, the festival of light is often celebrated with beautiful rangoli designs.

-Bring the holiday to your home by making your own Diwali rangoli designs.
-We’ve compiled some tips and tricks to inspire you to get into the Diwali spirit this year with DIY designs made from flowers, rice powder, and more.
+One way to bring the holiday to your home is by making your own traditional Diwali rangoli designs.
+To help you do so, our team here at Remitly has compiled some tips and tricks to inspire you to get into the Diwali spirit this year with DIY designs made from flowers, rice powder, and more.

 What is Diwali?

-The Diwali festival takes place every year for five days in mid-October or November.
+One of the most important Hindu festivals, the Diwali Indian festival, takes place every year for five days in mid-October or November.
 Since it’s based on the Hindu lunisolar calendar, the exact dates vary every year.
-For example, the main festival date for Diwali 2021 was Thursday, November 4th, and in 2022, it takes place on Monday, October 24th.
+For example, the main festival date for Diwali 2022 was October 24, and in 2023, it takes place on November 12.

 The Indian diaspora participates in Diwali celebrations around the world, so there are plenty of ways to make Diwali special, no matter where you are.
-Since Diwali honors the Goddess Lakshmi, goddess of wealth and fortune, it’s common to make special rangoli designs celebrating light and happiness.
+Since Diwali honors the Goddess Lakshmi, goddess of wealth and fortune, making special rangoli designs celebrating light and happiness is common.

 Many participants begin making rangoli months in advance.
-So, before you go wishing your friends and family “Happy Diwali” this year, get into the festival spirit by making some Diwali rangoli designs of your own.
+So, before you wish your friends and family “Happy Diwali” this year, get into the festival spirit by making some Diwali traditional rangoli designs of your own.

 What is rangoli?

-Rangoli patterns range from simple Diwali designs to more complex patterns, such as a mandala.
+Patterns can range from a simple basic design to more complex and intricate designs, such as a mandala.
 You can create unique rangoli designs on the floor using traditional materials, including ground rice powder, flowers, diyas, or special colored powders.
 Most rangoli consist of either “wet” or “dry” components.

-Making new rangoli is an important part of celebrating Diwali.
-The design of each piece may have religious or special significance to the artist, and rangoli designs are often an heirloom passed down over generations.
+Decorating rangoli is an important part of celebrating Diwali.
+The design of each piece may have religious or special significance to the artist, and often unique rangoli designs are heirlooms passed down over generations.

-One thing to remember, though, is that even the best rangoli designs aren’t meant to last forever.
-Rangoli materials can easily blow away in the wind or get disturbed by animals, so accepting their impermanence is part of the process.
+One thing to remember is that even the best rangoli designs aren’t meant to last forever.
+Rangoli materials like floral designs can easily blow away in the wind or get disturbed by animals.
+Accepting the impermanence of the finished rangoli is part of the process.

 How to create your own rangoli designs for Diwali

-What better way to celebrate Diwali than to create your own rangoli designs?
+What better way to celebrate the Indian festival of Diwali than to create your own rangoli designs?
 Even if you’ve never done it before, it can be easy to do with a plan in hand.
 Rangoli is truly a DIY art form for people of all experience levels.